Peaceful and laid-back glamping in the heart of the Suffolk countryside

 Why stay with us?

-While we are close to the A12 and across country from the M11, it is equally easy to get here by train, and we are happy to collect guests from the nearby station of Brampton on the London/Lowestoft line (and offer an "own steam" discount!).
-We have a selection of bikes to borrow once you're here as well as undercover storage for your own bikes if you want to bring them with you.
-Whether you are friends keen to explore the local countryside, a couple wanting to recharge the romantic batteries or a family just looking for a relaxing time away from it all, we would love to welcome you to Ivy Grange Farm.
+Whether you are with friends wanting to explore the local countryside, a couple aiming to recharge the romantic batteries or a family just looking for a relaxing time away from it all, we would love to welcome you to Ivy Grange Farm.

 Have your say